Upgrade to the __tier_name__

 Starch

 Just about anything we’ve covered thus far can be freeze-dried, a process which greatly reduces bulk and greatly increases shelf-stability while preserving nutrients and flavors.
 Freeze-dried meals, side dishes, and ingredients such as we offer here at Mountain House make for utterly awesome van-life food ideas.
-Learn more about freeze-drying.
+They only require adding water, preferably hot, so you can enjoy a satisfying meal without using much fuel or cookware.

 Snacks

 From carrot and celery sticks to dried fruit and jerky, lots of what we’ve already covered qualifies as (mostly healthier-than-average) snack food.
-Other van-life-friendly snack ideas include classic backpacker fare such as granola bars, trail mix, and hard chocolate kept out of the sun as much as possible.
+Other van-life-friendly snack ideas include classic backpacker fare such as:

-Here are some basic things to keep in mind when selecting food for van living.
+Here are some basic things to keep in mind when selecting food for van life cooking.

 Shelf Life